leproxy/leproxy/README.md

   for distribution and then re-install the complete set of dependencies.
   This should only take a second or two if you've previously installed its dependencies already.
-  The compile script optionally accepts an output file name or will otherwise try to look up the last release tag, such as `leproxy-v1.0.0.php`.
+  The compile script optionally accepts the version number (`VERSION` env) and an output file name or will otherwise try to look up the last release tag, such as `leproxy-v1.0.0.php`.

 In addition to the above test suite, LeProxy uses a simple bash/curl-based acceptance test setup which can also be used to check the resulting release